 The same goes for us.
 Let’s avoid telling someone what feelings they might having, such as:

 If you’re a parent reading this, assist children to find the right word without telling them what they’re feeling by asking them:

 ‘Is it possible that you feel frustrated because the dog keeps bowling you over?’

 ‘Do you feel irritated because you can’t find any Easter eggs? ’

 The children can decide for themselves whether or not the words apply.

-In short, we can reject anyone’s advice on what we are feeling.
-We can ignore the peanut gallery and work it out for ourselves.
+In short, let’s reject advice on what we are feeling; let’s ignore the peanut gallery and work it out for ourselves.